bradcar/MicroPython_BMPxxx/README.md

 # Micropython BMPxxx - BMP585, BMP581, BMP380, and BMP280 driver
 MicroPython Driver for the Bosch BMP585, BMP581, BMP390, and BMP280  pressure sensors using I2C.
-It has the ability to adjust sea level pressure and/or the sensors altitude at a known elevation for accurate future tracking.
+It has the ability to adjust sea level pressure or the sensors altitude to a known elevation for accurate tracking.
 Raspberry Pi Pico and Pico 2.

 ## Driver Features with focus on BMP585 & BMP581 Sensors
 Code includes: